gdsfactory/gdsfactory/docs/contribution.md

 See for example the tests in the [ubc PDK](https://github.com/gdsfactory/ubc)

-Pytest-regressions automatically creates the CSV and YAML files for you, as well pp.difftest will store the reference GDS in ref_layouts
+Pytest-regressions automatically creates the CSV and YAML files for you, as well gdsfactory.difftest will store the reference GDS in ref_layouts

 ## gdsdiff